The number of ways to recover from stroke are seemingly endless…

 Hemiplegia involves paralysis on the affected side of the body, and hemiparesis involves weakness on the affected side of the body.

-Both of these conditions can be treated with repetitive practice of rehab exercise, and FitMi helps you do this as fast as possible.
+Both of these conditions can be treated with repetitive practice of stroke recovery exercises.

 Summary: The Best Ways to Recover from Stroke